EUcunguyabe/alu-higher_level_programming/python-object_relational_mapping/README.md

-Python - Object-relational mapping
+this contain all solutions about Python - Object-relational mapping code edited by Emmelance Ucunguyabe
-Author: UMUTONI Kevine (simplykevine)